huangli712/ZenApps/README.md

 # ZenApps

-ZenApps provides some basic applications for the Zen DFT + DMFT computation framework.
+ZenApps provides some basic applications which are based on the ZenCore library.
+Actually, it is one of the core components of the Zen DFT + DMFT computation framework.
+It should be integrated with the Zen framework, working together with the other components.

 This package is currently under developement. **IT DOESN'T WORK NOW!**

 ## Version

-v0.9.0-devel.210621
+v0.9.1-devel.210622

 ## License